European-Cyclists-Federation/European-Cyclists-Federation.github.io/another-page.md

 ## Cycle networks

-Access to available GeoPackages (GPKG).
-Select the country, and a zip file will download with all the NUTS 3 regions of the country.
+Select the country, and a zip file will download with GeoPackages (GPKG) with cycle networks (the cycle infrastructure we extracted from OSM) for each of the NUTS 3 regions of the country.
 We are working on providing links to each NUTS 3 separately.

 - [Albania](Metadata/Cyclenetworks/AL)
 - [Austria](Metadata/Cyclenetworks/AT )